gallardoalba/TSENAT/README.md

 | **SplicingFactory** | What is the overall isoform diversity? | TSENAT extends with **scale-dependent diversity** (q-spectrum) vs fixed measures |
 | **Kallisto, Salmon** | How many reads per transcript? | TSENAT uses their quantification as input; adds diversity analysis layer |

-## Loading Salmon Quantification Data
+## Native Salmon Integration

-TSENAT can read Salmon quantification output directly by automatically discovering all quant.sf files in a directory structure, eliminating manual file parsing.
-This streamlined workflow accepts the raw output from Salmon without requiring intermediate format conversions.
+TSENAT is specifically engineered to work seamlessly with Salmon quantification output.
+Rather than requiring manual parsing or format conversion, TSENAT automatically discovers transcript-level quantification files across your Salmon output directory and integrates them directly into the analysis pipeline.
+This tight integration means you can move from Salmon quantification to entropy analysis without intermediate data manipulation—the raw `quant.sf` files are all you need.
+TSENAT discovers these files automatically, validates their compatibility with your experimental design, and handles length-correction and normalization as part of the diversity computation workflow.

-TSENAT automatically discovers and reads Salmon output when you provide a directory:
+To get started with Salmon-quantified data:

 ```r
 library(TSENAT)